liche-m/aws-terraform-modules/EventBridge/README.md

 <br>

-Creates an EventBridge Rule that is based on a Schedule Expression (rate(5 minutes)), with 3 SNS Topics as event targets.
+Creates an EventBridge Rule that is based on a Schedule Expression `rate(5 minutes)` with 3 SNS Topics as event targets.

 ```hcl
 module "three_sns_topics_rate" {